gnulag/gnulag.net/README.md

 # GNU/Lag

-Welcome to browndawg's lowbrow society for programmers and sysadmins.
+Welcome to ~~browndawg~~'s lowbrow society for programmers and sysadmins.

 ## Rules